gvolpe/trading/README.md

 └── x-demo
 ```

+TODO: Add pulsar-manager screenshot as well.

 ![backend](./imgs/dev.png)

 ### Lib

-Capability traits such as `Time` and potential library abstractions such as `Consumer` and `Producer`, which abstract over different implementations such as Kafka and Pulsar.
-Also generic typeclass instances such as `cats.Inject` based on Circe.
+Capability traits such as `Time`, `GenUUID`, and potential library abstractions such as `Consumer` and `Producer`, which abstract over different implementations such as Kafka and Pulsar.

 ### Domain